nearform/nscale-workshop/ex8.md

 * connect to your newly booted VM and install docker as per the instructions [here](http://docs.docker.com/installation/ubuntulinux/)

-* add yourself to the docker group using: sudo usermod -G docker -a `whoami`
+* add yourself to the docker group using:

+	`$sudo usermod -G docker -a $(whoami)`

+* It is recommended you install the build-essentials package.
+Many default AMIs do not come with packages such as make and g++.
+This will ensure you have the packages required for some npm modules to work.
+Failing to do so may lead to problems installing nscale depending on the AMI you launched.

+	`$sudo apt-get install build-essential`

 * Install node and npm from [here](http://nodejs.org/download/)